Connect to Snowflake with the Snowflake Python APIs

-Before you can perform actions with the Snowflake Python API, you must define a connection to Snowflake.
+Before you can perform actions with the Snowflake Python APIs, you must define a connection to Snowflake.
 With the connection, you can create a Root object for access to resources modeled by the API.

 Specify connection properties